Rule 4901:1-18-05 | Extended payment plans and responsibilities.

 (A) Upon contact by a customer whose account is delinquent or who desires to avoid a delinquency, the utility company shall inform the customer that it will make reasonable extensions or other extended payment plans appropriate for both the customer and the utility company.
 If the customer proposes payment terms, the utility company may exercise discretion in the acceptance of the payment terms based upon the account balance, the length of time that the balance has been outstanding, the customer's recent payment history, the reasons why payment has not been made, and any other relevant factors concerning the customer including health, age, and family circumstances.

-(1) One-sixth plan - A plan that requires six equal payments on the past due balances in addition to full payment of the current bill.
+(1) One-sixth plan - A plan that requires six equal monthly payments on the past due balances in addition to full payment of the current bill.

 (2) One-ninth plan - A plan that requires nine equal monthly payments on the past due balances in addition to a budget payment plan for the projected monthly bills, which will end nine months from the initial payment.
 The budget portion of the payments may be adjusted periodically during the nine-month period as needed.

 (3) Winter heating season plan - In addition to the one-sixth and one-ninth plans in this paragraph, during the winter heating season, the utility company shall offer to any customer not already on a payment plan, the one-third payment plan for any bills that include any usage occurring from November first to April fifteenth of each year.
 The one-third plan requires payment of one-third of the balance due each month (past due balances plus the current bill).
 For any outstanding balance remaining after the last one-third bill has been rendered, the utility company shall remove the customer from the one-third payment plan and shall offer the customer the option to pay the balance, or to enter into one of the other plans in this paragraph, or to enroll in PIPP plus, provided that he/she meets the qualifications for that PIPP plus plan.